 - To ensure equal access to investors all over the country through an appropriate communication network.

 - To improve the standard of the securities market to the international level.

 - Provide an organized, fair, transparent, and efficient market for trading securities, and secure a safe environment for trading securities

 to deepen trust in the stock market, therefore, to serve the national economy.

-- Creating an attractive, safe, competitive, transparent and credible investment environment.
+- To create an attractive, safe, competitive, transparent, and credible investment environment.

-- Developing processes, methods, and systems for trading securities in the stock market according to the latest international standards.
+- To develop processes, methods, and systems for trading securities in the stock market according to the latest international standards.

-- Developing and delivering an outstanding service to the related parties.
+- To develop and deliver an outstanding service to the related parties.

-- Disseminating trading information to the largest possible number of traders and interested parties.
+- To disseminate trading information to the most significant possible number of traders and interested parties.

 - Enhance the public awareness of all segments of society, while devoting special attention to traders of securities.